MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop.md

 ### Retirement

-Deleting VMs from Azure leaves orphaned device records in Intune.
+- Deleting VMs from Azure leaves orphaned device records in Intune.
 They'll be automatically [cleaned up](../remote-actions/devices-wipe.md#automatically-delete-devices-with-cleanup-rules) according to the cleanup rules configured for the tenant.
+- VMs that have not synchronized with Intune for more than 60 days will have their device information automatically deleted.

 ### Known issues